 Elevation: 8,937 ft

 Peak 8937 lies at the east end of Christian Gulch in the Lost River Range.
 Peak 8937’s west face has an imposing rock wall.
 Class 2 approaches are from the north and south.
 The south approach is relatively treeless and provides nice views of the Lost River Range peaks throughout the climb.
-We climbed Peak 8937 as a loop with Peak 9053, to the south.
-Another ranked peak, Spring Hill, could be added to this loop as well.
+We climbed Peak 8937 as a loop with Peak 9053 to the south.
+Another ranked peak (Spring Hill) can be added to this loop route.
 If the weather had been better, we would have bagged that one too.
-You can also 4WD to the base of Spring Hill from the south.
-From there, you can crawl towards both Peaks 8937 and 9053, shortening your climb of all three peaks.
+You can also drive a 4WD to the base of Spring Hill from the south.
+From there, you can crawl toward both Peak 8937 and Peak 9053, shortening the climb of all three peaks.
+USGS Doublespring

-From Mackay, Idaho, travel west on Highway 93 until you reach Doublespring Pass Road (116 on Google Maps).
-Travel north on Doublesprings Pass Road until you reach a well-defined 4WD road Google shows as 307.
+From Mackay, Idaho, travel northwest on US-93 until you reach a junction with Doublespring Pass Road (116 on Google Maps).
+Travel north on Doublespring Pass Road until you reach a well-defined 4WD road that Google shows as 307.
 Take 307 until you reach 308.
 Look north as you travel on 308 and park off the road across from the lower mountain where you would like to ascend.
 We did not need a 4WD to reach our starting point.
 However, you do need a 4WD if you continue to drive up 308.
 For an alternative access route to this peak, see the page for Spring Hill.

 South Ridge Route, Class 2